flyingdonut/docs/docs/getting.started.md

 # Getting Started With Your Project
 {: .no_toc .fs-9 }

 You already have a project in mind.
-Before getting started with the framework, it would be helpful if you decided on:
+Before getting started, it would be helpful if you decided on:
-{: .fs-6 .fw-300 }

 1. The project's phases.
 1. A categorization for the jobs you need to do.